-Adults are used to noise in our everyday life: the refrigerator running, the exhaust fans of equipment at work, the sound of a hand dryer in a public restroom.
+Adults are used to noise in our everyday lives: the refrigerator running, the exhaust fans of equipment at work, the sound of a hand dryer in a public restroom.
 But think for a minute about children and how, because of their height, they are a lot closer to the noise that you are used to being a couple of feet away.

 Prolonged exposure to any loud noise – over 80 decibels – or the exposure to a single loud noise can cause hearing damage.
 Children are very susceptible to damage from loud noise and as adults, we wouldn’t even consider that noise anything but irritating.
 If you think your hearing, or are concerned about your child’s hearing, make an appointment today at a Fidelity Hearing Center for a hearing evaluation.